jamesdbrock/replace-benchmark/README.md

 make
 ```

-# Methodology
+# Method

 We want to benchmark to find all of the one-character patterns `x` in a
-text stream and replace them with the constant string `oo`, which
+text stream and replace them with the constant string `oo` (`s/x/oo/g`).
-could be expressed in regex as `s/x/oo/g`.
-The replacement
-string is longer than the pattern strings so that the optimization of
+The replacement string is longer than the pattern string so that the
-mutating the input buffer is not available.
+optimization of mutating the input buffer is not available.

 We have two benchmark input cases, which we call “dense” and “sparse”.